Business Analysis and Performance Management

 1. Management Control

 In a digital world with abundant data access, firms increasingly rely on managers with expertise in transforming a broad set of data into decision- relevant information.
 This subject area focuses on leveraging data analytic tools in both strategic and operational business decisions.
-There are several courses on decision making, including thorough analyses of for example “make or buy”, pricing, product mix, customer portfolio, and investment alternatives.
+There are several courses on decision making, including thorough analyses of, for example, “make or buy”, pricing, product mix, customer portfolio, and investment alternatives.

-1. Technology & Operations Management
+3. Technology & Operations Management

 Operations management deals with the design and control of the business processes that best enable a firm to produce and deliver the goods and services specified by the business strategy.
 This task includes selecting activities and resources and combining them to meet customer requirements as efficiently as possible.
 Key elements are managing inputs and outputs, flow units, and information structure.
-With the large availability of data and development of information technologies, operations management is currently at the core of many organizations that attempt to convert digital resources into a more efficient matching of supply with demand.
+With the large availability of data and the development of information technologies, operations management is currently at the core of many organizations that attempt to convert digital resources into a more efficient matching of supply with demand.

-1. Sustainability Management
+4. Sustainability Management

-The increasingly important function of sustainability management comprises identifying, measuring and managing non-financial performance dimensions as well as integrating such concerns into the design and innovation of business models.
-Sustainability management also requires compliance with an increasing specter of international rules and regulations for the protection of markets and society (e.g. corruption, tax compliance, competition law).
+The increasingly important function of sustainability management comprises identifying, measuring, and managing non-financial performance dimensions as well as integrating such concerns into the design and innovation of business models.
+Sustainability management also requires compliance with an increasing specter of international rules and regulations for the protection of markets and society (e.g., corruption, tax compliance, competition law).

 • Structure and recommended tracks